 Università Bocconi is one of Europe’s leading educational institutions in law.
 Università Bocconi is a city campus, an integral part of urban life and just five minutes away from the city center via public transport.
-During the past two years, two NDLS students have attended Bocconi and we have welcomed a number of Bocconi law students to our campus and law classes.

 TRINITY SCHOOL OF LAW IN DUBLIN, IRELAND